kontainapp/km/docs/planning/m1/km-cli.md

 * using with Kubernetes (existing Eric's work, no custom runtime)
 * krun runtime - how to use (really just extensions)
 * KM Architectures, advantages
-  * direct usage of KM monitor , including symlinks , forks
+  * direct usage of KM monitor, including symlinks, forks
   * logging
 * timing comparison on simple things (start, )
 * contact info ( I guess just issues on github)